pyepics/pyepics/_sources/installation.txt

 this has not been tested.
 In addition, Python 3.2 should work as well, but was not tested as of this writing.

-In addtion, version 3.14 of the EPICS Channel Access library (v 3.14.8 or higher, I believe) is required.
+In addition, version 3.14 of the EPICS Channel Access library (v 3.14.8 or higher, I believe) is required.
 More specifically, the shared libraries libCom.so and libca.so (or Com.dll and ca.dll on Windows) from *Epics Base* are required to use this module.
 Using a patched version of 3.14.12 is